 Historical Dictionary of the Persian Gulf War 1990-1991.
 1998.

-Arranged in alphabetical order, this dictionary presents information about events, people, places, objects (Howitzer) and organizations that were related to the Persian Gulf War of 1990-91.
-At the beginning of the book, there is a section devoted to maps.
-These maps were taken from the U.S. Department of Defense and show not only where the Middle East is, but with the use of symbols shows the disposition and movements of military forces throughout that region during the Persian Gulf War.
-In addition, there is also a chronology of the events that begin as early as 1710 when the al-Sabah family arrives in Kuwait from Saudi Arabia and continues through time up until, during and after the war.
-There are also three useful appendices located at the end of the book.
-(I) Resolutions of the United Nations Security Council; (II) Chapter VII of the United Nations Charter; (III) Central Command Briefing.
+This dictionary presents information about events, people, places, objects (Howitzer) and organizations that were related to the Persian Gulf War of 1990-91.
+Includes maps taken from the U.S. Department of Defense that show where the Middle East is and the disposition and movements of military forces throughout that region.
+Also includes a chronology of the events that begin as early as 1710 and continues after the war.
+Concludes with an index and appendices.

 Naval Terms Dictionary.
 1988.

 This book is a guide to technical terminology and slang in the U.S. Navy.
 Acronyms are not included, except as they occur in full entries.